 Loyalty Traveler – IHG Rewards Club PointBreaks list April 26 – July 31, 2016.

 The way my day started out in Florida had me worried that I would arrive to find this HIX hotel is actually on a Navy Base and I would not be able to access it as a civilian.
 IHG has a military contract and manages hotels on several miliatry bases in the USA.
-That is the case for a Holiday Inn Express in my home town of Monterey, California which is on a restricted base in the center of downtown Monterey.
+That is the case for a Holiday Inn Express in my home town of Monterey, California, lodging located on a restricted military base in the center of downtown Monterey.
 Since 9/11 the Presidio of Monterey is only open to military members.

 HIX Pensacola West-Navy Base is located on a city street and not on a military base.